VincenzoMarcovecchio/portfolio-v2/content/Responsive-navbar-using-gatsby-and-styled-components.md

 ```

 And this ladies and gentlemans was a copy and pasted piece of code, you might notice it was wrote using a simple HTML CSS approach, as I usually do I stick everything inside a `useEffect` function to make sure the components loads with those properties.
 Be carefull with that copy and paste there 😉.
-Here is the CSS instead, oh we are using the BEM convention, you know it's all part of the game... be ready!.
+Here is the CSS instead, and we are using the BEM convention, you know it's all part of the game... be ready.

 ```